-The Element’s Behavior Menu allows you to define how a step interacts with your website.
-Steps, Launchers, and Smart Tips can all change the default behavior to accommodate different scenarios, users, and websites.
+The Element’s Behavior Menu allows you to define how a WalkMe deployable will interact with your website, these settings are found in the Selected Element tab of Smart Walk-Thru Steps, Launchers, and Smart Tips.
+These types of deployables can all have there default behavior adjusted to accommodate different on-screen scenarios, use cases, and website structures.

 Element’s Behavior use cases include the following: